pjbroad/el-build-methods/macOS/Xcode/README.md

 to other users unless it has been signed by a registered Apple Developer account and subsequently notarised by Apple**.
-Steps to achieve this have not been included in this guide as it is assumed that somebody in possession registered Apple Developer account will already be familiar with the process.
+Steps to achieve this have not been included in this guide as it is assumed that somebody in possession of a registered Apple Developer account will already be familiar with the process.

 ## 2. Prerequisites

 To build the client for macOS you'll need both a relatively modern version of macOS and a recent release of Xcode.
-It is recommended that your build environment be running at least macOS 10.15.4 (Catalina), though 11.0 (Big Sur) is preferable.
+It is recommended that your build environment be running at least macOS 10.15.4 (Catalina), though 11.0 (Big Sur) or later is preferable.

 If you are planning to build a universal binary with support for both x86_64 (Intel) and ARM64 (Apple Silicon)-based macs you'll need to be